Free school transport (age 5 to 16)

 You can also apply for free school transport if you are on a low income.
 You are considered to be on a low income if your child is eligible for free school meals or if you receive the maximum amount of Working Tax Credit.

-You can determine whether you are currently receiving the full element of working tax credit by checking if you have any reduction due to your income under part two of the working tax credit section.
+You can find out if you are currently receiving the full element of working tax credit by checking if you have any reduction due to your income under part two of the working tax credit section.
 If this states anything other than zero you will not be entitled.

 If you're a low-income family, your child will qualify for travel assistance if they live between two and six miles from their school and that school is determined as one of their three nearest qualifying schools.